gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 		 *
 		 * @author Gunnar Morling
 		 */
-		public static enum Kind {
+		public enum Kind {

-			/**
-			 * Identifies constraint violations occurred during the validation of a
-			 * constructor parameter.
-			 */
-			CONSTRUCTOR_PARAMETER,

-			/**
-			 * Identifies constraint violations occurred during the validation of a
-			 * method parameter.
-			 */
-			METHOD_PARAMETER,
+			METHOD_PARAMETER, CONSTRUCTOR_PARAMETER, RETURN_VALUE;

-			/**
-			 * Identifies constraint violations occurred during the validation of a
-			 * method's return value.
-			 */
-			RETURN_VALUE
 		}

-		/**
-		 * Returns the method during which's validation this constraint violation
-		 * occurred.
-		 *
-		 * @return The method during which's validation this constraint violation
-		 *         occurred.
-		 */
 		Method getMethod();

-		/**
-		 * Returns the index of the parameter holding the constraint which caused
-		 * this constraint violation.
-		 *
-		 * @return The index of the parameter holding the constraint which caused
-		 *         this constraint violation or null if this constraint violation is
-		 *         not of {@link Kind#PARAMETER}.
-		 */
+		Constructor<T> getConstructor();

 		Integer getParameterIndex();

-		/**
-		 * <p>
-		 * Returns the name of the parameter holding the constraint which caused
-		 * this constraint violation.
-		 * </p>
-		 * <p>
-		 * Currently a synthetic name following the form <code>"arg" + index</code>
-		 * will be returned, e.g. <code>"arg0"</code>.
-In future versions it might
-		 * be possible to specify real parameter names, e.g. using an
-		 * annotation-based approach around <code>javax.inject.Named</code>.
-		 * </p>
-		 *
-		 * @return The name of the parameter holding the constraint which caused
-		 *         this constraint violation or null if this constraint violation is
-		 *         not of {@link Kind#PARAMETER}.
-		 */
 		String getParameterName();

-		/**
-		 * Returns the kind of this method constraint violation.
-		 *
-		 * @return The kind of this method constraint violation.
-		 */
 		Kind getKind();
 	}

-The `getMethod()` method returns a `java.lang.reflect.Method` object representing the method hosting the violated constraint.
+The `getMethod()` method returns a `java.lang.reflect.Method` object representing the method hosting the violated constraint in case a method constraint was violated, `null` otherwise.

-Alternative: Should this be the invoked method?
+TODO: Should this alternatively be the invoked method?
 Or do we need both?
+It makes a difference when constraints are defined on super types and an overriding/implementing method is validated.

+The `getConstructor()` method returns a `java.lang.reflect.Constructor` object representing the constructor hosting the violated constraint in case a constructor constraint was violated, `null` otherwise.

 The `getParameterIndex()` method returns the index of the parameter hosting the violated constraint in case it is a parameter constraint, otherwise `null`.